restic/restic/doc/045_working_with_repos.rst

     duration: 0:00
     no errors were found

-.. note:: Since ``--read-data`` has to download all data files in the
+.. note:: Since ``--read-data`` has to download all pack files in the
     repository, beware that it might incur higher bandwidth costs than usual and also that it takes more time than the default ``check``.

-Alternatively, use the ``--read-data-subset=n/t`` parameter to check only a subset of the repository data files at a time.
+Alternatively, use the ``--read-data-subset=n/t`` parameter to check only a subset of the repository pack files at a time.
 The parameter takes two values, ``n`` and ``t``.
-When the check command runs, all data files in the repository are logically divided in ``t`` (roughly equal) groups, and only files that belong to group number ``n`` are checked.
-For example, the following commands check all repository data files over 5 separate invocations:
+When the check command runs, all pack files in the repository are logically divided in ``t`` (roughly equal) groups, and only files that belong to group number ``n`` are checked.
+For example, the following commands check all repository pack files over 5 separate invocations:

 .. code-block:: console